 If you’ve been looking for a health(ier) treat that packs in extra nutrition from fruits and veggies, look no further.
-What’s more fun that a sweet treat of cookie dough out of the fridge?
+What’s more fun than a sweet treat of cookie dough out of the fridge?
 PINK cookie dough out of the fridge.
-Of course it’s naturally pink, no dyes here.
+Of course, it’s naturally pink, no dyes here.
 Roasted beets + strawberries gives the dough its gorgeous pink color!
 This dessert is egg-free, so you can eat the dough raw without hesitation.
 It’s also gluten-free and grain-free, as I used a combination of almond flour and coconut flour.

 Beets are one of those foods that most people either love or hate.
 They can have a distinctive taste (ehem, my hubby thinks they taste like dirt), but you can minimize this by doing a few simple things: 1) make sure you peel the beets completely and 2) roast them with a dollop of coconut oil.